alexcaulfield/geogra-me-old/README.md

 Live at [geogra.me](https://geogra.me)!
 [![Netlify Status](https://api.netlify.com/api/v1/badges/d6c82426-b297-4a27-85fd-ea909a057288/deploy-status)](https://app.netlify.com/sites/affectionate-saha-16faca/deploys)

-A platform for you to create a push-pin map, and take it with you wherever you go
+A platform for you to create a push-pin map, and take it with you wherever you go.
+This is the original implementation, but future development has been moved to a private repo.

 ### Technologies used
 * React